Peta Credlin: Career

 After working for several years on Patterson's staff, Credlin moved to become an adviser to Senator Richard Alston, the Minister for Communications in the Howard government.
 She then left politics, and worked for three years as public relations manager for Racing Victoria.
 Tired of the commute between Melbourne and Canberra, where her husband Brian Loughnane was based, Credlin returned to her career as a political staffer, working for senators Robert Hill and Helen Coonan.

 When the Howard government was defeated at the 2007 federal election, Credlin moved to Sydney to work at the Jockey Club until she was asked by Brendan Nelson, who had been elected federal Liberal leader and Leader of the Opposition, to join his staff as a senior adviser.
 When Malcolm Turnbull challenged Nelson for the party leadership, Nelson counselled her to join Turnbull's team, and she was appointed deputy chief of staff in his office.
 When Turnbull himself was challenged and defeated by Tony Abbott in December 2009, Credlin joined Abbott's staff as chief of staff.
 She rose to prominence when the Coalition won the 2013 federal election and she became Chief of Staff to the Prime Minister.
+Her time as chief of staff attracted significant media coverage.
 She continued in that role until the Liberal Party leadership ballot of 14 September 2015, in which Abbott was defeated and replaced as leader by Malcolm Turnbull.

 Credlin became a Sky News Australia contributor in May 2016, with her first appearance on 7 May 2016 during a special weekend edition of PM Agenda.
 She began co-hosting a weekly primetime program Credlin & Keneally from 16 November 2016 until 17 May 2017.
 Credlin hosts her own show Credlin each weeknight on Sky News Australia.
 As a political commentator and self-described journalist, Credlin has been described as a partisan.
 Crikeys Paula Matthews wrote in February 2017 that Credlin's support for Tony Abbott and criticism of then Prime Minister Malcolm Turnbull "takes media partisanship to its extreme" and represents "the channelling of a politician directly through a media mouthpiece".